Spawning-Inc/datadiligence/README.rst

 datadiligence
 =============

-    Respect generative AI opt-outs in your ML and training pipeline.
+    Respect generative AI opt-outs in your ML training pipeline.

 ``datadiligence`` aims to make it simple for ML practitioners to respect opt-outs in their training by providing a consistent interface to check if a given work is opted-out using any known method.
 The goal of this